Talkarcabbage/rs-timer/README.md

 Several settings can be configured via the properties file.
 The settings file can be refreshed to defaults by deleting it.
 The order these appear in may not be maintained/consistent.

 ```
-setting=default value | possible values...
-[Explanation]
+setting=default value # Possible values   [Explanation]
-logLevel=INFO | ALL|FINEST,FINER,FINE,CONFIG,INFO,WARNING,SEVERE,NONE [Values closer to ALL generate more information in the console]
+logLevel=INFO         # ALL|FINEST,FINER,FINE,CONFIG,INFO,WARNING,SEVERE,NONE [Values closer to ALL generate more information in the console]
-transparency=1.0	| 0.0 to 1.0 		[Transparency value of the gui as a double decimal]
+transparency=1.0      # 0.0 to 1.0        [Transparency value of the GUI as a double decimal]
-winWidth=400		| 0 to 2.1 billion	[Window width]
+winWidth=400          # 0 to 2.1 billion  [Window width]
-winHeight=205		| 0 to 2.1 billion	[Window height]
+winHeight=205         # 0 to 2.1 billion  [Window height]
-defaultTabColumns=0	| 0 to 2.1 billion	[number of default tab rows if no tabs exist.
+defaultTabColumns=0   # 0 to 2.1 billion  [Number of default tab columns if no tabs exist.
 Imports from cfg,gridRows]
-defaultTabRows=5	| 0 to 2.1 billion	[number of default tab rows if no tabs exist.
+defaultTabRows=5      # 0 to 2.1 billion  [Number of default tab rows if no tabs exist.
 Imports from cfg,gridRows]
-defaultTabName=Main	| non-empty-string	[Name of the first tab if it is imported or does not exist yet.
+defaultTabName=Main   # Non-empty-string  [Name of the first tab if it is imported or does not exist yet.
 Imports from cfg,mainTabName]
-framesPerUpdate=15	| 1-2.1 billion [number of frames per update of the gui.
-Lower values make the timer gui more fluid, higher values decrease cpu usage.
-Recommended maximum is 60, ie once per second]
+framesPerUpdate=15    # 1 to 2.1 billion  [Number of frames per update of the GUI.
+Lower values make the timer GUI more fluid, higher values decrease CPU usage.
+Recommended maximum is 60, i.e. once per second]
 ```

 #Disclaimer